dallo7/Recommend/README.md

 [![Dental Diagnosis Demo Video](https://github.com/dallo7/Recommend/blob/1eeec948ee6c4cde30f6362a19d5f1400f55b847/carReccomender.gif)]()

-App hosted on render.com https://recommend-ofiw.onrender.com/  (when you click the link give it at least a minute for the service to restart)
+App hosted on render.com https://recommend-ofiw.onrender.com/  (when you click the link give it at least a minute for the service to restart.)

 *** Integrated Mobile money (Safaricom's STK push)